kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 	<iframe src='https://www.youtube.com/embed//QR1HZYod7Vs' frameborder='0' allowfullscreen></iframe>
 </div>

 It's the job of the bitcoin wallet software to generate your wallet file, addresses, and keys.
 The private is generated from a part of the software that is specially designed to be able to handle big numbers and generate them at random.

 To get a feel for this you can play around with [bitaddress.org](https://www.bitaddress.org/bitaddress.org-v3.3.0-SHA256-dec17c07685e1870960903d8f58090475b25af946fe95a734f88408cef4aa194.html), but don’t use for any real keys you plan on using, this is just a tool for understanding.
+For real keys, you'll want to use Bitcoin Core or a hardware wallet.

 ## How many private keys are there?